pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 ## generate-stats.sh

 You can call generate all three stats files mentioned above by running:
-> $ ./generate-stats.sh
+> ./generate-stats.sh

 ## Size of the Mithril Gitter community

-tl;dr More than 800 users have posted to the Mithril Gitter community -- for a total of over 160,000 messages (as of 2018).
+More than 800 users have posted to the Mithril Gitter community -- for a total of over 160,000 messages (as of 2018).

 # Viewer for Mithril Gitter Archive data and related statistics.